aws-samples/bedrock-claude-chat/docs/CONFIGURE_KNOWLEDGE.md

 ## Playwright configuration

-If want to change delay seconds to wait for the page to render by JavaScript, open [url.py](../backend/embedding/loaders/url.py) and set value for `DELAY_SEC`.
+To change delay seconds to wait for the page to render by Playwright, open [url.py](../backend/embedding/loaders/url.py) and set value for `DELAY_SEC`.

 ```py
 DELAY_SEC = 2